 Senate Committee seeks funding ideas for next-gen 911

-Public-safety and industry experts told the Senate Commerce Committee last month that next-generation 911 technology will greatly enhance emergency response and should be available soon, but committee leaders questioned how to pay for such IP-based upgrades.
+Public-safety and industry experts this week told the Senate Commerce Committee that next-generation 911 technology will greatly enhance emergency response and should be available soon, but leaders of the committee questioned how to pay for such IP-based upgrades.

-“We can have all the benefits [of next-generation 911 technology] and bring up the hopes of our folks, but if you can’t pay for it, it’s just a dream,” said Committee Chairman Daniel Inouye (D-Hawaii).
+“We can have all the benefits [of next-generation 911 technology] and bring up the hopes of our folks, but if you can’t pay for it, it’s just a dream,” Inouye said.

 Panelists generally expressed support for the direction of S.428, which would ensure that VoIP providers have access to legacy components needed to be part of the 911 system, extend liability protection to VoIP providers and PSAPs and codifies the FCC’s authority over VoIP services.